Painting the Exceptional Colors of Costa Rica, 2015

 After a restful night, the sun will be coming up at 5:30 a.m - and we'll be up for our first Costa Rican breakfast at Melrost on the upstairs deck by 8!
 We'll be set to go by 9, with our driver, Francisco, taking us into the cloud forests of the 'Mountain of Death' so named for early foot travelers that died while crossing the 10,000 + ft. elevations.
 We'll stop to eat on top of the mountain at one of Jan's favorite places and you can try Costa Rican food to your heart's content! (included in your fee).
 By mid afternoon we'll be at Papas de Paramo where you can check in to your room and relax a bit.
-Evening will find us up at Jan's place with Frank cooking for a welcoming light dinner and drinks (included in your fee).
+Evening will find us up at Jan's place with Anita, Jan's Tica daughter likely in the kitchen for a welcoming light dinner and drinks (included in your fee).

 Day Two: Monday.
 Colors, Colors, Colors!

 We'll meet for breakfast around 8 and enjoy the hospitality of our host, Estevan and the rest of the wonderful staff at Papas.
 In the studio down by the pool, our day will focus on colors!
 We'll look around and find some Costa Rican nature to paint, with Jan providing a slide show and a demo.